tosayev/Cadena/Ethereum 101/Project-1/README.md

 This is how the contract works:
 1. Agency Owner deploys the contract and names the agency.
 Only the Agency Owner can name the agency.
 2. Ship Operator inputs the ship's IMO number (for indetification) and Net Tonnage.
-3. The contract calculates the required dues.
+3. The dues are calculated.
 4. The Ship Operator needs to deposit at least the required dues.
 They can do this in one transaction or multiple transactions.
 5. Once the deposited amount exceeds the required dues, the Ship Operator can request clearance to transit.
-Until the Ship Operator requests clearance, they will have the option to deposit or withdraw funds from their balance.
-6. Once the clearance is requested & approved, the dues is deducted from the Ship Operator's balance with the agency.
+6. Once the clearance is requested & approved, the dues is deducted from the Ship Operator's balance.
 7. If there are outstanding amounts, the Ship Operator can withdraw it or leave it to be used on another transit.